Adri96/plyo-hack-match-team/README.md

 # Matcha 🚀 - Never miss the next unicorn.

+See a quick demo of the [insights you can get in our platform] (https://vc-crm-dashboard.vercel.app/)

 ## The Problem We Tackled

 Venture capitalists face a critical inefficiency that costs them both time and opportunities: cognitive overload from scattered information across fragmented channels.